How to Remove None From Python List (6 Easy Ways)

 # Code to execute

-• Condition: A logical expression (e.g., i < 10).
+• condition: A logical expression (e.g., i < 10).
 As long as this condition is True, the loop will continue.

 • Inside the loop, the program checks for None values and removes them from the list if found.